rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/2FA.md

     - user needs to have working access to the *UMCG WOM Citrix environment* (or similar trusted system)

-    - already generated public/private key pair on *UMCG WOM environment* by the user, and public key needs to be added to the appropriate user databases by the hpc.helpdesk@umcg.nl personnel
+    - already created public/private key pair on *UMCG WOM environment* by the user, and public key has already been added by the hpc.helpdesk@umcg.nl personnel to the appropriate user databases

-    Look at the section *Generate a public/private key pair for ...* for instructions on how to create one.
+    If you are missing there two steps, take a look at the section *Generate a public/private key pair for ...* for instructions on how to create everything that is needed for the 2FA.

 2. Generating 2FA time-based key for the first time (example for MobaXterm on Windows):